DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 To update the physics world, you need to use the `PhysicsWorld::update()` method.
 This method will perform collision detection and update the position and orientation of the bodies according to the forces, joints constraints and collision contacts.
 Once you have updated the world, you will be able to retrieve the new position and orientation of your bodies in order to render the next frame.
-The `PhysicsWorld::update()` method requires a \emph{timeStep} parameter.
+The `PhysicsWorld::update()` method requires a **timeStep** parameter.
 This is the amount of time you want to advance the physics simulation (in seconds).

 The smaller the time step you pick, the more precise the simulation will be.
-For a real-time application, you probably want to use a time step of at most $\frac{1}{60}$ seconds to have at least a 60 Hz framerate.
+For a real-time application, you probably want to use a time step of at most \f$ \frac{1}{60} \f$ seconds to have at least a 60 Hz framerate.
 Most of the time, physics engines prefer to work with a constant time step.
 It means that you should always call the `PhysicsWorld::update()` method with the same time step parameter.
 You do not want to use the exact time between two frames as your time step because it will not be constant.

 You can use the following technique.
 First, you need to choose a constant time step.
-Let say the time step is $\frac{1}{60}$ seconds.
+Let say the time step is \f$\frac{1}{60}\f$ seconds.
 Then, at each frame, you compute the time difference between the current frame and the previous one and you accumulate this difference in a variable called **accumulator**.
 The accumulator is initialized to zero at the beginning of your application and is updated at each frame.
 The idea is to divide the time in the accumulator in several constant time steps.
-For instance, if your accumulator contains $0.145$ seconds, it means that we can take $8$ physics steps of $\frac{1}{60}$ seconds during the current frame.
-Note that $0.012$ seconds will remain in the accumulator and will probably be used in the next frame.
+For instance, if your accumulator contains 0.145 seconds, it means that we can take 8 physics steps of \f$\frac{1}{60}\f$ seconds during the current frame.
+Note that 0.012 seconds will remain in the accumulator and will probably be used in the next frame.
 As you can see, with this technique, multiple physics steps can be taken at each frame.
 It is important to understand that each call to the `PhysicsWorld::update()` method is done using a constant time step that is not varying with the framerate of the application.